mvolkmann/blog/src/flutter.md

 Assigning names to routes makes it easier to refer to them from multiple widgets.
-It is recommended to define route names as static constants in each page class, except the page class for the home route.
+It is recommended to define route names as static constants in each page class, (as shown above) except the page class for the home route.
 For example:

 ```dart